Calebp98/Calebp98.github.io/index.md

 ## Projects

 I often find that if I want to cement my understanding of a topic, it helps to have a project where I am applying that knowledge.
-I have also found that I have learnt more than I expected from projects that I was already doing.
-Here is a set of some of the projects I am most proud of.
+Here is a set of some of the projects I found interesting.

 </div>